kitran2205/ClockIn_Chrome_extension/README.md

 5. The extension will now appear in your list of extensions.
 Pin it to the toolbar for easy access.

 <br/>**MAKE SURE TO START TIMER**
-After this is done, the website will be blocked.
+<br/>After this is done, the website will be blocked.

 ## Check for SSH Key
 GO into Git bash then type in " ls -al ~/.ssh"